Bisma Hussain elaborates on endurance

 Bisma’s optimistic approach in unpredictable times is the reason behind her success as an artist and, a beloved and respected member of the young community.

-CAN I?, Bisma Hussain, oils on canvas, All copyrights retained by the Artist, 2021.
+Image: CAN I?, Bisma Hussain, oils on canvas, all copyrights retained by the artist 2021.